77ripdrive/GeolocationTest/readme.md

-# Simple test with geolocation emulation.
+# Simple test with emulation of geolocation.
 ##Chrome DevTools